ibrod83/javascript-automated-task/README.md

         const config: AutomatedTaskConfig = {
             numRepetitions: 5,//Repeat 5 times
-            delay: 1000,//Delay of one second between each repetition
+            delay: 1000,//Delay of one second between each repetition.
+Default is 0
             taskFactory: myTaskFactory,
         };